joscani/project_shiny/README.md

 project_shiny
 =============

-little shiny example for developing data products course
+little shiny example for developing data products course.

+App is hosting in https://canadasreche.shinyapps.io/project_shiny/

+You can also use `runGitHub("project_shiny", "joscani")`

+Some libraries are necessary.

+* shiny
+* ggplot2
+* scales
+* reshape2